BigPolarBear1/factorization/README.md

 UPDATE: OOPS.
 I MADE A BIG MISTAKE IN THE POC EARLIER.
 LOOK UP IN THE HASHMAP, WE NEED TO USE THE TOTAL Z*K VALUE THERE, NOT JUST Z. NOW WE KNOW WHAT BOTH DISCRIMINANTS WILL BE GARANTUEED DIVISIBLE BY.
 AND NOW WE CAN FINISH THIS POC.
 HAHAHA!
 EASY!
 I'll go for a run first.
 Then either tonight or tomorrow I'll begin uploading a more final algorithm....

+Update: Actually when I get back, let me just implement lifting as well.
+Almost there now.. there is nothing left in my life.
+If people thought I would just quit after having lost everything, then they dont know me.
+Ofcourse I'm transgender, so I must be DEI and dumb.... fucking nazi losers.

 As always... anything happens before I finish this, it was the fucking american nazi cowards.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>